Juniper/Intro-to-Using-Ansible-with-Junos-OS/README.md

 sudo pip install ansible

-sudo ansible-galaxy install Juniper.junos

-on the command line.
+sudo ansible-galaxy install Juniper.junos on the command line.

-Link: What is Ansible and how is it used
-Link: Overview of different file types/examples/what they look like - yaml, pb, etc
+Next, we will show examples of playbooks for 3 different modules.

 # junos_install_config
 - video